sophsh/potato/README.md

 - Browser notifications
 - Stat tracking

-You can customize the length of the Tomatoes and breaks in the extension page.
+You can customize the length of the Potatoes and breaks in the extension page.
 The extension uses the default browser notification system, accompanied by a sound, to let you know when the timer is over.
-The extension also features stats for tracking how many Tomatoes you complete.
+The extension also features stats for tracking how many Potatoes you complete.
 Your stats are synced across devices using the browser's cloud storage support.

-Due to a trademark complaint, the extension was renamed from Pomodoro Clock to Tomato Clock.
+Due to a trademark complaint, the extension was renamed from Pomodoro Clock to Potato Clock.

 Please file any issues or feature requests at https://github.com/samueljun/tomato-clock/issues.